DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 The site runs at [http://localhost:8080](http://localhost:8080).
 Adding the optional `--open` flag will automatically launch that address in your default browser.

-If you want to see the shadow DOM nodes in action in the inspector during development, [Chrome](https://www.google.com/chrome/) is recommended.
+> Note: If you want to see the shadow DOM nodes in action in the inspector during development, [Chrome](https://www.google.com/chrome/) is recommended.
 The app works in all modern browsers thanks to Polymer's inclusion of shady DOM and polyfills, but Chrome currently has the best native support for web components.

 When viewing your app in the browser, it looks like this: